Stay informed with the latest news and guidance. Visit the Coronavirus/COVID-19 Updates website.

 Review guidance from the Center for Leadership on Functioning Effectively in Virtual Teams.

 - Unauthorized student recording of class sessions is prohibited.
-View the University Guidelines for Recording of Synchronous Remote Class Sessions, including how to request assistive technology to support your learning during Spring Quarter, 2020 classes.
+View the University Guidelines for Recording of Synchronous Remote Class Sessions, including how to request assistive technology to support your learning during Summer Quarter, 2020 classes.

 - Visit the Digital Learning Student Resources webpage for a checklist of items to prepare yourself for remote learning.